GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

    * - :guilabel:`Region`
      - Information about what geographic region and zoom levels are involved in the job.
 This includes gird set information such as projection and extents, and zoom levels.
    * - :guilabel:`Time`
-     - How long the job has been running or ran for, and an estimate of how much time the job will take to complete.
+     - How long the job has been running or how long it ran for, and an estimate of how much time the job will take to complete.
    * - :guilabel:`Tiles`
      - When the job is running or complete this shows what percentage of the tiles involved have been processed, and how many tiles are involved.
    * - :guilabel:`Threads`